Île de la Cité: 19th–21st centuries

 In the early 19th century, with the restoration of the monarchy, the old palace was substantially rebuilt for its function as the centre of the judicial system.
 An expiatory chapel was built where the cell of Marie-Antoinette had been.
 Between 1820 and 1828, the façade between the Tower of the Horloge and the Tower of Bonbec was rebuilt.
 It remained a prison; the future Napoleon III was imprisoned there for a time following a failed attempt to overthrow the government.

 In the mid-19th century, the island was overcrowded, with narrow streets and poor sanitation.
 It was hard hit by major cholera epidemics in 1832 and 1849, which killed thousands of Parisians.
-The new President, and then Emperor, Napoleon III, ordered the demolition of the old streets and buildings and the opening of wide avenues and squares.
+The new president, and then Emperor, Napoleon III, ordered the demolition of the old streets and buildings and the opening of wide avenues and squares.
 The Parvis in front of the cathedral was greatly increased in size.
 In 1867, Napoleon III also demolished the overcrowded medieval hospital, the Hôtel-Dieu, and replaced it with the present building.

 The mid-19th century brought a new campaign of rebuilding and restoration.
 Between 1837 and 1863, the Saint Chapelle - which had been turned into a storehouse for legal documents - was restored to its medieval splendor.
 The façade of the Palace of Justice was entirely rebuilt between 1847 and 1871.
 The medieval hall and the Bonbec Tower were restored to their original appearance.

 The Paris Commune of 1871 brought a brief wave of destruction.
 In the final days of the Commune, the Communards set fire to the Palace of Justice, and attempted to burn down Notre-Dame de Paris.
 A large part of the Palace of Justice was destroyed, but Notre-Dame was saved by the cathedral staff, suffering only minimal damage.
 Between 1904 and 1914, the Palace of Justice was finally completed.
 The Conciergerie had been declared an historic monument in 1862.
 It was opened to the public in 1914, and the remaining prison sections were closed in 1934.

 In December 2016, in a report submitted to President of the Republic François Hollande, Philippe Bélaval, President of the Centre des monuments nationaux, and architect Dominique Perrault proposed enhancing the cultural and tourist appeal of the Île de la Cité.
 To this end, pedestrian promenades and walkways would be created.
-The Cour du Mai and the Palais de Justice gallery, after the court's relocation to the Cité judiciaire, would become a major public hub, connecting the Conciergerie and the Sainte-Chapelle.
+The Cour du Mai and the Palais de Justice gallery, after the court's relocation to the Cité judiciaire at Batignolles, would become a major public hub, connecting the Conciergerie and the Sainte-Chapelle.
 Courtyards of the Hôtel-Dieu, the Police Prefecture, and the Palais de Justice would be covered with glass roofs, similar to the Louvre Palace.